 Some of the breast implants Dr. Reath uses are filled with a saline solution (saltwater) and can be placed either over or under the chest muscle wall.
-However, over 80% of our patients are choosing silicone breast implants which are now available.
+However, 98% of our patients are choosing silicone breast implants which are now available.
 Silicone breast implants have a much more natural feel to them and are among the most studied devices in medical history.

 Saline breast implants are FDA-approved for breast augmentation in women 18 years or older and silicone breast implants are FDA-approved for augmentation in women 22 years and older.
-You can read more about silicone implants and highly cohesive gel implants (gummy bear breast implants) on the silicone breast implant page.
+You can read more about silicone implants and the new SoftTouch highly cohesive gel implants (gummy bear breast implants) on the silicone breast implant page.

 Dr. Reath mainly uses the inframammary incision placement (along the under side of the breast) for breast augmentation surgeries that don’t involve a breast lift.
 This allows the best view of the implant pocket for the plastic surgeon and makes the scar much less noticeable because it lies in the natural crease of the breast.
 It is by far the most common incision site used in breast augmentation.